 From its modest beginnings in a villa in 1961, St Christopher’s has grown into a large, internationally renowned, non-profit making school with over 2200 pupils from more around seventy nations.
 These children and young people, from three to eighteen years of age, benefit from the excellence, dedication and hard work of our teachers and support staff who form a team dedicated to the creation and maintenance of an environment in which each pupil learns effectively.

-Welcome from Ed Goodwin OBE, Principal
+Welcome from Simon Watson, Principal

 St Christopher’s is a wonderful place to work and if you join us, you will find excellent students and truly excellent staff.
 In addition, St Christopher’s is a highly successful school, firmly established in the British tradition, yet with an international outlook.
 This is not simply our view: we have been inspected under three different inspection regimes, the most recent in March 2015 - including the British Schools Overseas regulations (recognised by the UK Department for Education) as equivalent to those used to inspect independent schools in England.
 In all of these we received a rating of “Outstanding” - not only as an overall judgement but for every aspect of performance as well!